 • LARGE: 6.5 - 8" + diameter x 5"+ deep.
 This is our classic "workhorse" yarn bowl; perfect for any project accommodating a single 5-7oz skein of worsted yarn, rolled into a ball ready to glide like silk making all yarn projects easier.

-• JUMBO: 14" It's rare that Bob gets to turn a 14" Yarn Bowl.
-And, he would if more Jumbo wood stock was available here.
-However, our XXXL yarn bowls are close in size to Jumbo, and we usually have a few in store.
+• JUMBO: 14" (plus!?)
+It's rare that Bob gets to turn a 14" Yarn Bowl.
+He would if more jumbo wood stock was available here, however, his XXXL yarn bowls are very close in size to Jumbo, and we usually have a few in both shops.

 Make sure you know exactly what you're buying.
 A great trick is to find a glass or ceramic bowl of similar diameter/depth to be sure it will suit your needs.
 It's important that you know what you're getting before the bowl arrives at your door!

-Keep in mind that in order to show off the distinct features of each yarn bowl it’s necessary to “fill the frame” of the each photo.
+In order to show off the distinct features of each yarn bowl it’s necessary to “fill the frame” of each photo.
 These close-up, tight product shots can be deceiving.
 When all the sizes are grouped and viewed together on our main product pages, the smaller bowls will fill more of the frame than the larger bowls because they are not as wide; thus they appear to be much taller than the larger yarn bowls.

 That is why we always include one or two images of the bowls filled with yarn and tools as a reference point.
 We hope this helps you choose the perfect Heckathorn Yarn Bowl for your work style.